 “When I opened El Camino, that was when I gained momentum.
 Things started to get better.
 I felt that I had to continue swinging upwards.”

 All the misfortunes Calvin had to endure finally paid off.
 He built a name for himself in the local food and beverage industry.
 He, himself, became a brand (though he never really found out what his ‘brand’ was), and many emerging culinary entrepreneurs looked up to him.

 The world was his oyster.
 He had everything he ever dreamt of and more.
-His friendly and comical aura, an always-smiling face who’s always ready to welcome anyone with open arms, was Calvin’s strongest asset.
+His priceless laugh and comical aura, an always-smiling face that’s always ready to welcome anyone with open arms, was Calvin’s strongest asset.
 He is naturally friendly, and though he’s brutally honest about his perspectives, he’s also one to speak motivational words.

 This is also the reason his YouTube channel, FKN Deliciousness, amassed a loyal following.
 The way he highlights the food he eats is as inviting as the food itself.
 His expertise in the field is evident in the way he describes flavors and textures and shares personal anecdotes.

 But when the pandemic hit and Calvin had to temporarily shut his businesses due to lockdowns, he flew to the US to join Sonny Side for some episodes of the Best Ever Food Review Show.
 In the midst of a fun but hectic filming schedule and nonstop eating, Calvin realized that while he was grateful and happy with the life he’s lived, he didn’t connect with the community he was supposed to serve.